Azure/FTALive-Sessions/content/data/Synapse_SQL/Building_on_top_Datalake/SCD.md

 **Scenario**: Customer wants to implement on top of the Data Lake customer wants to a Slow Change Dimension type 2.
 For this scenario, I will use Serverless SQL Pool for this example.

-Next post I will use the same approach to do this using Spark, only.

 **What is Slow Change Dimension Type 2?**